 EB is the only legally defensible drug test available on the commercial market for professional use that is low cost, non-invasive and non-intrusive.
 EB offers highly differentiating and immediate benefits for everyone involved in the process.
 For example:

 EB specimen sample collection is more hygienic and easier for the Collector to administer and monitor.
 It is very difficult for a donor to tamper with, adulterate or switch the sample whilst under constant observation by the Collector.
 There is no requirement for the gender of the Collector to be matched with a donor, as is the case with urine sampling.
 In certain situations it could be possible for a Collector to monitor the sampling of multiple (and mixed gender) donors simultaneously.
-Also, an exhaled breath sample is always available.
-Sample transportation is simplified and postage costs reduced (size and weight) compared to urine.
+Also, an exhaled breath sample is always available and there is plenty of it.
+Sample transportation is simplified and postage costs reduced (size and weight) compared to a liquid (urine).

 Once the initial step of specimen extraction (filter wash) and analyte preparation is completed in the lab, the remainder of the EB analysis process (HPLC-MS/MS) is similar to that already established for other matrices and uses the existing installed base of analytical instrumentation in testing labs.